swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

                          | NumberRef
 ```

-A subpattern causes the referenced group to be re-evaluated at the current position.
+A subpattern causes the referenced capture group to be re-evaluated at the current position.
 The syntax `(?R)` is equivalent to `(?0)`, and causes the entire pattern to be recursed.

 ### Conditionals